-A sequence of events measured at uniform intervals of time.
+A temporal sequence of events measured at discrete points in time.

 3